learn-academy-2021-echo/week-1-assessment-DeonFranklin/interview-questions.md

   Your answer: Pair programming is the method in which two people work together to write code.
 The two roles are driver and navigator.
 The driver is actively coding, while the navigator directs the driver in creating the code.

   Researched answer: Pair programming is when two developers, the driver and the navigator, work together on the same workstation to complete a project.
 The role of the driver is to be on the keyboard inputting code.
-The navigator's role is to instruct the driver, and oversee the code being input
+The navigator's role is to instruct the driver, and oversee the code being input constantly checking for mistakes.